andreyorst/fennel-conditions/README.md

 Common Lisp inspired condition system for Fennel language.

-This library implements thread safe resumable exception model for Fennel language.
+This library implements thread safe resumable exception model for Fennel language and the Lua runtime.
-It is based on the idea of leveraging tables to implement stacks of pseudo-dynamic scopes.
+It is based on the idea of leveraging tables to implement a dynamic scope.

-**Note:** This is not a one-to-one port of Common Lisp's condition system, rather an adaptation of the idea in a way that is meaningful for Fennel and Lua runtime.
-There is no implementation of `block`, `tagbody`, `go`, `return-from`, and possibly other constructs from Common Lisp, on which condition system is built on.
-There's no `restart-bind`, only `restart-case` is implemented.
-Macros and function names are mostly the same as in Common Lisp, and run-time semantics should be similar, but the syntax is slightly altered to match Fennel's own syntax.

 This library is a work in progress.
 All updates up to 0.1.0 can be considered breaking.